faiimea/GUIPilot/README.md

 ### Setup Experiments

 Each directory within `/experiments` includes a `README.md` file that provides detailed instructions on setting up the environment, preparing datasets, and running the experiment.

+## 📚 Citation
+If you find our work useful, please consider citing our work.